No Nonsense Spelling

 • Independent application in writing

-• Frequent learning and testing of statutory and personal words.
+• Frequent learning of statutory and curriculum words.

 Tips to learn spellings at home: